Looking to measure GHG emissions for the first time? We can help.

 1. Identify all relevant emission categories and measure your comprehensive GHG emissions.

-2. Improve quality and granularity of data over time to obtain insights onto emission hotspots and decarbonisation opportunities.
+2. Improve the quality and granularity of data over time to obtain insights into emission hotspots and decarbonization opportunities.

 3. Reports GHG emissions for transparency and accountability and set reduction targets in alignment with international frameworks/standards.

-5. Execute decarbonisation plans, track progress, improve accounting and reporting processes, and iterate decarbonisation strategies as required.
+5. Execute decarbonization plans, track progress, improve accounting and reporting processes, and iterate decarbonization strategies as required.

 When does it make sense to upgrade to comprehensive Corporate Carbon Footprinting (CCF)?